 Writing a book is one thing…editing is an entirely different matter.
 I will admit I prefer the writing portion.

-Editing is…difficult and exhausting but also exhilarating and a real defining moment:
+Editing is…difficult and exhausting but also exhilarating and a real defining moment: - It is difficult to be critical about your own work.

-• It is exhausting because you are very emotionally attached to your work and you might not like making some of the necessary changes.
+- It is exhausting because you are very emotionally attached to your work and you might not like making some of the necessary changes.
 It is also emotionally draining to know the first edit is not the last.

-• It is exhilarating to read your own work and realize you enjoy reading the story as much as you enjoyed writing it.
+- It is exhilarating to read your own work and realize you enjoy reading the story as much as you enjoyed writing it.

-• The whole process is a defining moment because as you read over your work, you appreciate what you have accomplished and with some awe you realize what you are capable of once you set your mind to it.
+- The whole process is a defining moment because as you read over your work, you appreciate what you have accomplished and with some awe you realize what you are capable of once you set your mind to it.

 You’d be wrong.